Hundreds Gather at KVC’s Resource Family Conference for Training & Inspiration

 More than 400 people joined us for the 2018 KVC Nebraska Resource Family Conference!
-Attendees included foster families who care for youth who have experienced abuse or neglect, extended family home providers who care for individuals with disabilities, industry professionals, and the youth and clients we serve.
+Attendees included foster families who care for youth who have experienced abuse or neglect, Shared Living providers who care for individuals with disabilities, industry professionals, and the youth and clients we serve.
 The event was held at the Cornhusker Marriott in Lincoln, Nebraska from November 30 to December 1.
-For the first time, we were able to open the event to all Nebraska foster families and extended family home providers as well as industry professionals, regardless of which agency sponsors them.
+For the first time, we were able to open the event to all Nebraska foster families and Shared Living providers as well as industry professionals, regardless of which agency sponsors them.

 What is the KVC Resource Family Conference?